ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

     make notebook-lint

 This target uses the same plugins as the python-lint target (isort, black, flake8 and pylint), but runs them through nbQa as well. nbQa is a plugin that simply allows you to use python linters for Jupyter notebooks.
-By default, only notebooks inside your repository's src/ and tests/ directories will be linted.
+By default, all notebooks inside the repository will be linted.

 You can also format notebooks automatically using the target: